alexch/codelikethis/public/projects/yelpington.md

-# Yelpington: Git Phase
+# Yelpington: Git Repo

 In this project, you will pair up and work with other teams to create an online directory of restaurants in Burlington.

-For this initial phase of the project we will *not* use a database, or a webapp, or even a programming language.
+For this project we will *not* use a database, or a webapp, or even a programming language.
 Our entire directory will be inside a single GitHub repository, with each restaurant represented by a single file in Markdown format.

 # Tech